HJQ2000/Tile-world/README.md

 # Tile-world
-Class project with reference demos in a group of two;
+Class project with reference demos of input and saving provided in a group of two;

 Create an engine for generating explorable worlds; allow ramdon generating, saving and loading; played by keyboards;